thejessleigh/treestump/CONTRIBUTING.md

 You should now be able to proceed.

+# Running Tests

+To run the test suite, make sure you've installed the packages listed in `requirements-dev.txt`.
+Then run `pytest --cov=treestump`.
+Pull requests that significantly lower the test coverage will be rejected and asked to bring coverage back up to par.

 # Community Standards

 In general, PRs will be acknowledged within one week of receipt.
 I wish I could say that they would all be